Saturday, January 3, 2026

 • It treats identity as something to create, not inherit.

-5. The Central Question of Your Philosophy
+5. The Central Question

 How can a person keep becoming themselves in a world that constantly tries to shape them?